 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
-Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
+Staff knew about the signs and symptoms of abuse and neglect and how to report concerns and discussed where these procedures had been followed.
 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.